Infineon/ota-update/README.md

 ## 4. Push Model Updates

-Bluetooth® updates use a Push model.
+<b>Bluetooth®</b> updates use a "Push" model.
 On reset / boot, the device advertises that it can handle an update, and a Host (laptop, phone, etc.) is used to connect and "Push" the update to the device.

 ## 5. OTA Library Features and Functionality